raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/1. Spring Core/5. Dispatcher Servlet/README.md

 3. **Processing Workflow**:
    - **Request Mapping**: DispatcherServlet uses handler mappings to route requests to the correct controller method.
-   - **Controller Invocation**: The chosen controller processes the request and generates a ModelAndView object.
+   - **Controller Invocation**: The chosen controller processes the request and generates a `ModelAndView` object or an JSON API response.
    - **View Resolution**: The DispatcherServlet uses view resolvers to determine the view (usually a JSP, Thymeleaf template, or other view technology) that should be used to render the response.
    - **Response Rendering**: The view is rendered, and the final response is sent back to the client.